chrispyperez2/Project-Chrispy/README.md

 * add headshot photo somewhere.
 * pretty up the format of where i have worked, looks crushed together.
 * Use a different color for landing page verses.
+* nav bar is out of screen when on landscape phone